projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

    Windows and install in safe mode.
    The latest version(27.20.100.9030) was verified on WHL.You’d better use the same version as the one in native Windows 10 on your board.

-Boot Windows on ACRN with a default configuration
+Boot Windows on ACRN With a Default Configuration
 =================================================

 #.
 Prepare WaaG lauch script